SESMG/SESMG/docs/getting_started/how_to_use.rst

 - **Non-Convex Investment**: Specifies whether the investment capacity should be defined as a mixed-integer variable, i.e. whether the model can decide whether NOTHING OR THE INVESTMENT should be implemented.
 - **Fix Investment Costs /(CU/a)**: Fixed costs of non-convex investments (in addition to the periodic costs).

-.. csv-table:: Exemplary input for the Timeseries sheet
+.. csv-table:: Exemplary input for the Commodity sheet (not included into the example graphic below)
    :header: label,Comment,active,fixed,output,technology,variable costs /(CU/kWh),variable constraint costs /(CU/kWh),existing capacity /(kW),min. investment capacity /(kW),max. investment capacity /(kW),periodical costs /(CU/(kW a)),periodical constraint costs /(CU/(kW a)),Non-Convex Investment,Fix Investment Costs /(CU/a)

    commodity_source,-,1,1,electricity_bus,other,0.01,0.1,0,10,1000,100.00,0.1,0.00,0.00